orospakr/ChesterSharp/README.md

 * list revisions, conflict resolution?
 * attachments
 * compare current design documents in system, update if necessary
-* declarative data validation on CouchDocuments
+* declarative data validation on CouchDocuments, since couchdb apps should be responsible themselves for incoming data sanity, if possible, so might as well make it convenient.
+DataContract stuff possible?
 * sequence numbering? seems like a local rememberance -- at least across the lifetime of a given consumer of events that wants updates.  have it instantiate an object that remembers seq, and does